beet-software/dorm/docs/docs/build-the-store/using-filters.md

 the corresponding framework capability.
 Write the type argument explicitly when Dart cannot infer it from the repository, as in the examples above.

-The engine capability table shows which engines expose comparison and set filters.
+The engine and platform support table shows which engines expose comparison and set filters.

 ## Combine conditions